-(Mark C ne) \boxtimes ANNUAL REPORT PURSUANT TO SECTION FOR or the fiscal year ended December TRANSITION REPORT PURSUANT TO SE OR IDITIES EVOUANCE ACT OF 1024 ш For the transition period fromtoto URITIES EXCHANGE ACT OF 1954 - Commission File Number: 0-4 22 MIDDLESEX WATER COMPA (Exa act name of registrant as specified in New Jersey 22-1114430 (State of Incorporation) (IRS employer identification no.) (Address Route 1 South, Suite 400, IselinNevs of principal executive offices, incl.
-(732) 634-1500 uding zip code) (Reg istrant's telephone number, includin g area code) Securiti ies registered pursuant to Section 12 2(b) of the Act: Title of Each Class: Common Stock, No Par Value Trading Symbol: MSEX Name of each exchange on which registered: The NASDAQ Stock Market, LLC Securitie es registered pursuant to Section 1 None 2(g) of the Act: Indicate by check mark if the registra nt is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registran t is not required to file reports pursu ant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ during t by Section 13 or 15(d) of the Securities Exchange Act of 1934 ed to file such reports), and (2) has been subject to such filing to be su ir corporate web site, if any, every Interactive Data File required 12 months (or for such shorter period that the registrants were emergin iler, a non-accelerated filer, a smaller reporting company or an ", "smaller reporting company" and "emerging growth company" Large accelerated filer $oxtimes$ Smaller reporting company \Box Accelerated filer \square Non-accelerated filer \square Emerging growth company \square erging growth company, indicate by check mark financial accounting standards provided pursuant se the extended transition period for complying with any new or ct. \Box Indicate by check mark wheth er the registrant is a shell company Yes \square No \boxtimes (as defined in Rule 12b-2 of the Act). regate market value of the voting stock held by no per share on the NASDAQ Global Select Market. on-affiliates of the registrant at June 28, 2019 was \$941,981,504 based on the closing market price of The nun nber of shares outstanding for each of the registrat Common nt's classes of common stock, as of l Stock, No par Value 17,435,830 sh
+(Mark One) $\nabla$

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission File Number 0-422

+MIDDLESEX WATER COMPANY

+(Exact name of registrant as specified in its charter)

+New Jersey

+(State of Incorporation)

+(IRS employer identification no.)

+Name of each exchange on which registered:

+485C Route 1 South, Suite 400, Iselin New Jersev 08830

+(Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class:

+Common Stock, No Par Value

+The NASDAQ Stock Market, LLC

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes 🗹 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗹 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on their corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrants were required to submit and post such files).
+Yes 🗹 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12(b)-2 of the Exchange Act.

+Large accelerated filer ☑ Accelerated filer $\Box$ Non-accelerated filer $\Box$ Smaller reporting company $\Box$ Emerging growth company $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗹

+The aggregate market value of the voting stock held by non-affiliates of the registrant at June 28, 2019 was \$941,981,504 based on the closing market price of \$59.25 per share on the NASDAQ Global Select Market.

+The number of shares outstanding for each of the registrant's classes of common stock, as of February 27, 2020: Common Stock, No par Value 17,435,830 shares outstanding